Thespee/Workout-tracker/README.md

 Core Features:
 - data base of exercises (muscles worked, equipment needed)
-- pre build workouts before going to the gym (list of exercises, reps, RPE)
+- pre build workouts before going to the gym (list of exercises, sets, reps, RPE)
     - also allow users to store these for later reference
 - edit/build workouts on the fly while at the gym
 - track weight used during exercise